talpasco/bfs-crawler/README.md

 * `npm run start:all:again` - prebuilt, build, start, and open in browser

+## API Explorer

+* Added the crawler API, to search/post through crawling history (And a fulll CRUD functionality - Strongloop API) : http://localhost:3001/explorer/#/

 ## TODOS:

 * I was able to commit (commit 7fadb37) - Within 3 hectic days, and I'm not satisfied with what I had achieved, So every progress being made afterwardth isn't within the time frame.
 * Sticky sessions and PubSub - Using Redis-PubSub and Redis-Store, making sure the socket would stick to that specific server instance (within the thread or via load-balancer)
 * Store the results within a DB - using Redis, store the query and the results, and then, if there's a query with a deeper depth, to fetch only the depth that hasn't been reached yet.
 * Unit Tests.
+* Split the teplate.html file into html, scss , js and veu files